John Williams (footballer, born 1960): Bournemouth

 In 2008, Harry Redknapp described him as possibly the best signing he had made in his 25-year management career.
 Williams later recalled how he was reluctant to leave Port Vale as he had just purchased a house in Holmes Chapel and was settled, but Redknapp convinced Williams and his wife to move to Bournemouth despite only offering a weekly wage rise of £50; Williams said "I signed because I liked Harry".
 Under Redknapp's leadership, the "Cherries" won the Third Division championship in 1986–87 with 97 points.
 They retained their Second Division status in 1987–88 with a 17th-place finish, before the Dean Court side finished 12th in 1988–89, only to suffer relegation in 1989–90 after finishing two points behind the safety mark set by Middlesbrough.
 Bournemouth finished ninth in 1990–91, finishing two places and six points outside the play-offs.
 In the spring of 1991 he went to Norwegian top-flight club Strømsgodset, but only played once as a substitute.
 He played four games for former manager Bryan Hamilton on loan at Wigan Athletic.

 Cardiff City

 Williams signed with Cardiff City in 1991.
 He remained at Ninian Park for 1991–92 and 1992–93, helping Eddie May's "Bluebirds" to the Third Division title in 1993.
 However, he was never a regular in the first team, making just six league appearances.
 He then returned to Bournemouth as a member of the coaching staff.
 He worked for Bournemouth as their community development officer and later assistant manager.
 He served as caretaker manager in August 1994, between the terms of Tony Pulis and Mel Machin.

-Post-retirement
+Commentary career

 By November 2008, Williams was working for BBC Radio Solent as a summariser and co-commentator for Bournemouth matches.
+He retired from broadcasting at the end of the 2024–25 season.